-3.4.1 Restrictions on Assets/Interests
+3.4.1 Restrictions on assets/interests

+Subject to an exemption approved by the CEO, employees, their spouses, and/or their minor children may not hold any prohibited investments.
+Further restrictions on the CEO holding public securities are described in section 3.12.

+Upon accepting employment with the MSA, each employee must certify in Appendix A - Employee certification and disclosure summary that they, their spouse, and their minor children will divest of any prohibited investments as soon as possible, but no later than one year from the effective date of their employment.

+An exemption to holding the prohibited investments may be granted if the employee's spouse holds securities as part of their employment compensation package.
+However, this must be disclosed to the CEO in Appendix A - Employee certification and disclosure summary and approved in writing as an exemption by the CEO.

+The CEO may grant an exemption permitting an employee, their spouse, and/or minor children to hold specific securities if:

+- the securities are publicly-traded and the CEO is satisfied the securities are securities of an entity the interests of which are not likely to be affected by decisions of the MSA or by decisions of the Government of Alberta within the scope of advice, advocacy, activity or influence of the MSA: or - 2. the employee, their spouse, and/or minor children will sustain a financial loss if the securities are publicly-traded securities and are disposed of and the public interest does not require disposition of the publicly-traded securities.

-- 17. MSA employees, their spouses, and/or their minor children may not have any prohibited investments.
-There are further restrictions on the CEO holding public securities as described in section 3.12 below. - 18.
-An exemption to the prohibited investments may be granted if the employee's spouse holds securities as part of his or her employment compensation package.
-However, this must be disclosed to the CEO in Appendix I Employee Certification and Disclosure Summary and approved in writing as an exemption by the CEO. - 19.
-Upon accepting employment with the MSA, each employee must certify in Appendix I Employee Certification and Disclosure Summary that they, their spouse, and their minor children will divest of any prohibited investment as soon as possible, but no later than one year from the effective date of their employment. - 20.
-Each employee must complete and sign the Appendix I Employee Certification and Disclosure Summary in January of each calendar year. - 21.
-The CEO will review the signed certifications and determine whether a conflict exists and what action, if any, should be taken. - 22.
-In certain situations, the use of a blind trust, divestment of the asset, or employment action (ranging from removal or transfer of job duty to termination, if necessary) may be required.
-The disclosure form and decision will be placed in the personal section of the employee's personnel file.
+Each employee must certify the Appendix A - Employee certification and disclosure summary in January of each calendar year.

+The CEO will review the signed certifications and determine whether any conflict of interest exists and what action, if any, should be taken.
+In certain situations, the use of a blind trust, divestment of the securities, or employment action (ranging from removal or transfer of job duty to termination, if necessary) may be required.
+The signed certification form and the CEO's decision will be placed in the personal section of the employee's personnel file.

-3.4.2 Exempt Interests
+3.4.2 Exempt interests

-- 23. The following types of assets/interests are not subject to disclosure: - i.
-Household goods and personal effects; - ii.
-Works of art, antiques, and collectibles; - iii.
-Automobiles and other personal means of transportation;
+The following types of assets/interests are not prohibited investments and are not subject to disclosure by an employee:

-- iv.
-Cash and deposits; - v.
-Canada Savings Bonds (and other security investments of fixed value) issued/guaranteed by any level of government in Canada or government agencies); - vi.
-Registered retirement savings plans, mutual funds, pension plans, registered savings plans under federal or provincial government programs (e.g., home, education), provided the individual has no control over decisions of the plan, fund, or other vehicle to buy, sell, or hold those underlying securities; - vii.
-Guaranteed investment certificates and similar financial instruments; - viii.
-Annuities and life insurance policies; - ix.
-Residences, recreational property, and farms that do not have energy, utility or mineral rights or leases and are used or intended for use by employees or their families; and - x.
-Assets and interests that are not related to the mandate of the MSA.
+- 1. household goods and personal effects; - 2. works of art, antiques, and collectibles; - 3. automobiles and other personal means of transportation; - 4. cash and deposits; - 5.
+Canada Savings Bonds (and other security investments of fixed value) issued/guaranteed by any level of government in Canada or government agencies); - registered retirement savings plans, mutual funds, exchange-traded funds, pension plans, registered savings plans under federal or provincial government programs (e.g., home, education), provided the individual has no control over decisions of the plan, fund, or other vehicle to buy, sell, or hold any underlying securities; - 7. guaranteed investment certificates and similar financial instruments; - 8. annuities and life insurance policies; - 9. residences, recreational property, and farms that do not have energy, utility or mineral rights or leases and are used or intended for use by employees or their families; and - 10. assets and interests that are not related to the mandate of the MSA.

-3.5 Acceptance of Gifts and Hospitality
+3.5 Acceptance of gifts and hospitality